-The two main regions are Binissalem and Pla I Llevant, each having their own qualification, or Denominacion de Origen (D.O.) as they are called in Spain.
+The two main regions are Binissalem and Pla I Llevant, each having its qualification, or Denominacion de Origen (D.O.) as they are called in Spain.

-Wine produced outside the rules and boundries of the D.O. are called Vino de la Tierra de Mallorca.
+The wine produced outside the rules and boundaries of the D.O. is called Vino de la Tierra de Mallorca.
 This is a more permissive qualification in terms of grape varieties used and where they come from within the island.

 There are vineyards dotted all over the island and it is possible to visit some of them via a touristic approach such as jumping on a “train” and visiting a very popular vineyard.
 Alternatively, you can take the more direct approach (as we prefer) and call the producers to ask whether it is possible to pay a visit.